 Social media managers use placeholder generators to create correctly-sized templates for different platforms, each with their own unique dimension requirements.
 The presets in this tool cover the most common social media image sizes, saving you from having to look up specifications for each platform.

 PNG (Portable Network Graphics) uses lossless compression, preserving every pixel exactly as generated.
-This makes PNG ideal for placeholder images with sharp text, solid colors, and geometric patterns.
+This makes PNG placeholder images with sharp text, solid colors, and geometric patterns.
 PNG supports transparency, which works well with the rounded corners feature.

 SVG (Scalable Vector Graphics) produces resolution-independent images defined by mathematical descriptions rather than pixels.
 SVG placeholders scale perfectly to any size without quality loss, making them excellent for responsive designs.
 The file sizes are typically very small since the entire image is described in a few lines of XML.

 Beyond solid color fills, this tool offers crosshatch and dot patterns that add visual texture to placeholder images.
 Crosshatch patterns use a grid of diagonal lines, creating the classic "wireframe" look that clearly communicates an image is temporary.
-Dot patterns provide a subtler texture that works well in higher-fidelity mockups where you want to indicate a placeholder without the visual intensity of crosshatching.
+Dot patterns provide a subtler texture that works well in higher-fidelity mockups where you indicate a placeholder without the visual intensity of crosshatching.

 The Placeholder Image Generator runs entirely in your browser using JavaScript.
 No data is uploaded to any server, which means your information stays private and the tool works even without an internet connection after the initial page load.